Scholarship Poetry Contest -

 Maria Regina Lopez, AL, John Carroll High School

-Copyright Live Poets Society of NJ All rights reserved.
+Copyright 2020 LIVE POETS SOCIETY of NEW JERSEY.
+All rights reserved.

 P O Box 8841